 Obvious usage of dummies at times for the death sequences.
 See more »

-Unprecedented, historical categories.
+Unprecedented, historic casualties.
 More Americans died in the so-called Civil War than in the two World Wars combined.
 618,000.
-Although popular media usually portrays the Civil War as a series of epic battles for honor and glory the reality is far from either.
+Although the popular media usually portrays the Civil War as a series of epic battles for honor and glory, the reality is far from either.
 General Sherman's march through South Carolina alone cost over 8,000 innocent Southerners their lives.

 See more »

 Such a bad movie.
 OK, OK they had Robert Englund which is good, I mean he known for the Nightmare On Elm Street movies and people know him.
 But my goodness.
 The actors were bad and so was the general plot.
 And also, must there be something about sex every few lines.
 Like with the girl cousins and how almost everything was so sexual no matter what it was.
 And how convenient that all the girls there happened to be beautiful, bleach blonde, hussy's.
 Plus the deaths were so violent and gruesome and disgusting!!!
 Don't get me wrong, a good bloody death can be scary but those scenes were just ridiculous!!!
 I am going to bring this up again....the acting was TERRIBLE.
 Who ever made the casting and thought to them selves "wow, what good up coming actors" should NEVER cast again.....EVER.
 So, in my opinion skip this movie.